altexdim/sourcemod-plugin-gungame/doc/README.txt

 [*] SourceMod 1.2.0+
 [*] (Optional, not required by default) SDK Hooks 1.3 (Updated 2010-05-12) or later (https://forums.alliedmods.net/showthread.php?t=106748)
-You need SDK Hooks if you want to set "BlockWeaponSwitchIfKnife" "1" To enable this option you need to uncomment "USE_SDK_HOOKS" define in gungame_const.inc and recompile plugin.
+You need SDK Hooks if you want to set "BlockWeaponSwitchIfKnife" "1" [/LIST]
-[/LIST]

 [anchor]Installation[/anchor][B]Installation[/B]